johnckolesar/johnckolesar.github.io/_pages/about.md

   - /about.html
 ---

 I am a computer science Ph.D. candidate at Yale University advised by Professor Ruzica Piskac.
-I am in my fourth year of graduate school.
+I am in my fifth year of graduate school.
 My research interests include automatic program verification, symbolic execution, automatic program repair, and software-defined networking.

 In 2020 I received a B.A. from Cornell University, where I majored in both mathematics and classics.
 I did computer science research under Professor Nate Foster while at Cornell.
 I received an M.S. en route to the Ph.D. from Yale in 2022.

+Currently, I am working as a research intern at Amazon Web Services.
 In the summer of 2022, I worked as a research intern at Microsoft One Engineering System.
 In the summers of 2018 and 2019, I did software development work for Aretec Inc., a contractor working for the U.S. Securities and Exchange Commission.